Finance and Lending Jargon – Terminology.

 Mortgage Discharge Fee

-Lenders will charge this administration fee to cover the costs associated with termination of a loan.
+Lenders will charge this administration fee to cover the costs associated with the termination of a loan.

 Mortgage Offset Account